BenjaminShinar/Books-Resources/c++ Weekly/Episodes_301-400.md

 [Are Code Comments a Code Smell?](https://youtu.be/8V6Ry5eTTcc)

-the defintion of code smells.\
+the definition of code smells.\
 are all comments simply signs that we didn't try hard enough to make the code clear?

 </details>